radicle-dev/radicle-upstream/docs/development.md

 ./scripts/test-setup.sh
 ```

-💡 *You'll have to run the previous commands every time there are any updates
+💡 *You'll have to run the previous command every time there are any updates to
-to the test fixture repository.*
+the test fixture repository.*

 We use [Cypress](https://www.cypress.io/) for integration tests and
 [Jest](jestjs.io) for unit tests.
 You can find integration tests in the